epfldata/dblab/README.md

 DBLAB currently only contains the implementation of a single-core main-memory analytical database engine.
-While the names in the code base suggest that this is LegoBase (published at VLDB 2014), the code in this repository is an entirely new development based on the lessons learned from the VLDB 2014, sharing no common code with the previous system.
+While the names in the code base suggest that this is LegoBase (published at VLDB 2014), the code in this repository is an entirely new development based on the lessons learned from VLDB 2014, sharing no common code with the previous system.

 The roadmap for DBLAB includes the open-source release of a second DBMS, a